-At Paradise and East Russell roads, just east of the famous Las Vegas Strip and about 5 miles south of downtown, McCarran Airport is busy nearly around the clock, much like the city it serves.
-The drive time to the heart of the Las Vegas Strip is about 10 minutes in normal traffic.
+At Paradise and East Russell roads, just east of the famous Las Vegas Strip and about 5 miles south of downtown, Harry Reid Airport is busy nearly around the clock, much like the city it serves.
+Drive time to the heart of the Las Vegas Strip is about 10 minutes in normal traffic.
 Downtown Las Vegas takes about 20 minutes.

-McCarran airport has two terminals, Terminal 1 and Terminal 3, each with separate parking, check-in and baggage claim areas.
+The Las Vegas airport has two terminals, Terminal 1 and Terminal 3, each with separate parking, check-in and baggage claim areas.
 The two terminals are not physically connected.
 Airlines at Terminal 1 use the A, B, C and D gates.
 Airlines at Terminal 3 use the D and E gates.
-The A and B gates are on concourses connected to Terminal 1 and the E gates are on a concourse connected to Terminal 3.
-The other gates are reached using three separate automated people movers.
-The Green Line connects Terminal 1 with the C gates, the Blue Line connects Terminal 1 with the D gates and the Red Line connects Terminal 3 with the D gates.
+The A and B gates are connected to Terminal 1 and the E gates are part of Terminal 3.
+The other gates are reached using three separate automated people movers; one connects Terminal 1 with the C gates, another connects Terminal 1 with the D gates and the third connects Terminal 3 with the D gates.
 International airlines use Terminal 3.

-Southwest Airlines flights arrive and depart Harry Reid airport using gates on the B and C gates in Terminal 1.
+Southwest Airlines flights arrive and depart Harry Reid airport using gates on the B and C concourses.
 All of Southwest’s gates can be reached without leaving the TSA secure area.
 Check-in for Southwest Airlines flights is in Terminal 1.

-Nicknamed Sin City and in keeping with the saying “what happens in Vegas, stays in Vegas.”
-Nicknamed Sin City, Las Vegas is an adult playground with mega resorts and top-name entertainment.
+Nicknamed Sin City and in keeping with the saying “what happens in Vegas, stays in Vegas,” Las Vegas is an adult playground with mega resorts and top-name entertainment.
 It also is a rapidly growing venue for major sports and is routinely home to some of the biggest conventions in the world.
 Oh, and then there’s gambling.

 Be among the first to know and get regular updates about Tucson International Airport from the Tucson Airport Authority in our monthly newsletter.